Above: REVOCA! (Cajetan to Luther, 1518), Museum Lutherstiege.

 Click on the arrow-window icon at the upper-left corner of the map below for the legend.
 All of the locations are easy to reach on foot or with public transit.
 Tram stops with the AVV transport authority are indicated as green circular icons.
-I’ve drawn a suggested path (2.5 kilometres without stops) to catch all five locations.
+I’ve included a 2.5-kilometre path to catch all five locations.

 Fuggerhäuser (Fugger houses)

 Martin Luther verweigerte hier im Oktober 1518 gegenüber dem päpstlichen Legaten Cajetan den Widerruf seiner Thesen.